sunnysidevibes/raciantau/_comics/desperate+times_02.md

 layout: page
 story: desperate+times
 alt:
-image: /img/content/DESPERATE TIMES 01.jpg
+image: /img/content/DESPERATE TIMES 02.jpg
-thumb_image: /img/content/DESPERATE TIMES 01.jpg
+thumb_image: /img/content/DESPERATE TIMES 02.jpg
 icon_image: /img/content/STANDARD.png
-date: 2017-01-02 13:55:00
+date: 2017-01-05 13:55:00
 ---

-Welcome to a new year and a new RACIANTAU story, "Desperate Times!"
-This is a short one, and these blurbs will be short, too.
-For the foreseeable future, actually; lots of changes coming to this site!
-You'll see them as they come!

-We're glad you're here and hope you've enjoyed whatever rest you've been able to get!
-Hopefully things are going better for you, wherever you are, than they are for our heroes right now.
+Seeing the two of them finally together (["Battlemon"](/comics/battlemon-01/) doesn't really count) is sort of incredible!
+Almost like what this story was meant to be!
+They go their separate ways at the beginning of next Phase but don't worry, those stories get even better.